erisata/exometer_graphite/doc/exometer_graphite_subscribers.md

 `force_resubscribe() -> any()`

-Can be used to initiate subscription update manually.
+Used to start resubscription manually.

 <a name="handle_call-3"></a>